AngeloYan/fireBalloon/README.md

    Acceptance criteria: <br>
    - System is able to recognise keywords in question
 3. As a: user<br>
-   I want: my questions and queries about a course outline to be answered<br>
+   I want: the system to respond to my questions with relevant information<br>
    So that: I can know information relevant to the course<br>
-   Story points: 50<br>
+   Story points: 30<br>
    Priority: 1<br>
    Acceptance criteria: <br>
    - System is able to extract relevant information from a database using keywords
+   - e.g. who is the lecturer for COMP9900?
+   - e.g. tell me the lecturer for COMP9900.
+4. As a: user<br>
+   I want: the system's answers to be formed into sentences<br>
+   So that: it is more natural to converse with the system<br>
+   Story points: 20<br>
+   Priority: 1<br>
+   Acceptance criteria: <br>
+   - System is able to extract relevant information from a database using keywords
    - System is able to display relevant information to the user
    - e.g. who is the lecturer for COMP9900?
    - e.g. tell me the lecturer for COMP9900.
-4. As a: user<br>
+5. As a: user<br>
    I want: the system to recognise my speech<br>
    So that: I can ask my questions out loud<br>
    Story points: 10<br>